The second rational homology of the Torelli group is finitely generated: Introduction

 \begin{question} Is $\cI_g$ finitely presented for any sufficiently large $g$? \end{question}

 \bn Similar questions were asked by Mess~\cite[Page 90]{Kirbyproblems} and Morita~\cite[Problem 2.1]{Moritasurveyprospect}.

-\p{Obstructions to finite presentability} If a group $G$ is not finitely presented, then the vector space $H_2(G;\Q)$ is infinite dimensional.
+\p{Obstructions to finite presentability} If $G$ is a finitely generated group with $H_2(G;\Q)$ infinite dimensional, then $G$ is not finitely presentable.
 The main result of the paper is the following theorem, which shows that $H_2(\cI_g;\Q)$ does not obstruct finite presentability of $\cI_g$ for $g \gg 0$.

 \begin{theorem} Let $g \geq \finalbound$.
 The vector space $H_2(\cI_g;\Q)$ is finite dimensional. \end{theorem}

 \bn Theorem~\ref{mainthm} partially answers the following question of Bestvina~\cite[Page 5]{Farbproblems}.
 Margalit also asked a similar question~\cite[Question 5.12]{Margalitproblems}).